 What would that suggest?

-Perhaps we’re among the first intelligent beings to exist in the universe?
-Or perhaps those that exist hasn’t reached the star travel potential yet?
+Perhaps we’re one of the first intelligent beings to exist in the universe?
+Or perhaps those that exist haven’t reached the star travel potential yet?

 On the other hand, how long does a civilization need to start travel among the stars?
 If it can be done, can it be done in a million years?
 If so we’ve had about 13 000 × a million years of time so far.